Goals of Care Management

 Goals of Care History and Documentation

-There is also a link to a "Tracking Record" where documentation about additional detail or changes in patient wishes should be recorded.
+There is also a link to a "Tracking Record" (see below) where documentation about additional details or changes in patient wishes should be recorded.
 Ideally, a GCD Tracking Record note is added each time there is a change in GCD designation.

 Goals of Care Orders